padmavc-zz/LogicAppsEipRepo/Logic-apps-as2-decode.md

 # Get started with Decode AS2 Message

 Connect to Applicability Statement 2 (AS2) - Decode AS2 Message to establish security and reliability while transmitting messages.
-It provides digital signing and encryption as well as acknowledgements via Message Disposition Notifications (MDN), which also leads to support for Non-Repudiation.
+It provides digital signing and decryption as well as acknowledgements via Message Disposition Notifications (MDN).

 ## Create the connection